obrienalaribe/k8s-cluster/README.md

 This repository creates the following resources on Google Cloud Platform:
 - One node pool with autoscaling
-- One Provate Kubernetes Cluster with Public Endpoint using the created node pool
+- One Private Kubernetes Cluster with Public Endpoint using the created node pool

 The resources are planned and provisioned (applied) using [Terraform Cloud](https://app.terraform.io/app/MasterVentures).